YDIN/branding/docs/headline.md

 Ask comments and feedback to your drafts from your friends, preferably from people who belong to your target client group.
 A/B testing with different versions might also help.

-Anyways the point is taht headline is not something that will be carved on a stone, instead something to develop and iterate over the time.
+Anyways the point is that headline is not something that will be carved on a stone, instead of something to develop and iterate over the time.

 And don't worry, it's usually hard to do anything worse than the default "Meaningless Job Title at The Company You've Never Heard Of".